 We live in a world of “now” and instant gratification.
 We often only think about the future from a year out or less.
-It’s time to change that because a new study reports that being healthy in your 20s helps your brain in your 40s.
+It’s time to change.
+A new study reports that being healthy in your 20s helps your brain in your 40s.

 Being Healthy in Your 20s Helps Your Brain in Your 40s